A Nymphoid Barbarian in Dinosaur Hell: Reception

-Tyner of DVD Talk said, "Although A Nymphoid Barbarian In Dinosaur Hell isn't really a Troma movie in the usual sense and the movie itself is so boring that it borders on unwatchable, the commentary really is worth paying full retail for."
+Tyner of DVD Talk wrote, "Although A Nymphoid Barbarian in Dinosaur Hell isn't really a Troma movie in the usual sense and the movie itself is so boring that it borders on unwatchable, the commentary really is worth paying full retail for."
 Author Mark F. Berry said that the film has "no quest, no goal, no story arc whatsoever".